AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     $ aio login
     ```

-1. A browser window should prompt open, asking you to sign in with your Adobe ID.
+1. A browser window should open, asking you to sign in with your Adobe ID.
 If the window did not automatically open, you can also copy paste the URL printed in your browser to log in.

     ```
     $ aio login